SomayaRagab/Simple-Crud/README.md

 # Simple-Crud API with Users and Posts

-This repository contains a simple API built with Node.js, Express, and TypeScript.
+This repository contains a simple API built with Node.js, Express, mongoose and TypeScript.
 The API includes routes for managing users and posts, with support for JWT-based authentication.
 It also supports features like filtering, sorting, pagination, and selecting specific fields.

 ## Table of Contents